One of North Iceland's beautiful waterfalls.

 The icebergs in the glacier lagoon can be the size of houses - and that is just what you can see.

-To tour the lagoon, you can hop aboard an amphibious vessel that will take you from land into the waters, bringing you to the very center of the Jokulsarlon lagoon, where surreal ice sculptures will surround you.
+To explore the lagoon, you can hop aboard an affordable 35-minute boat tour that will take you from land into the waters, bringing you to the very center of the Jokulsarlon lagoon, where surreal ice sculptures will surround you.

 The glacier lagoon is particularly beautiful in October, as the changing light refracts off the ice.